eclipse-archived/ceylon-lang.org/documentation/tour/language-module.md

 ## Numeric widening

-I mentioned earlier that Ceylon doesn't have implicit type conversions, not even built-in conversions for numeric types.
+As mentioned earlier, Ceylon doesn't have implicit type conversions, not even built-in conversions for numeric types.
 Assignment does not automatically widen (or narrow) numeric values.
 Instead, we need to call one of the operations (well, attributes, actually) defined by the interface